beratzorlu/Portfolio-Project-2/README.md

 ### User Stories

 - User Stories
-   - As a user, I want to be able to see the name of the quiz application in the centre of the screen
+   - As a user, I want to be able to see the name of the quiz application in the centre of the screen.
-   - As a user, I want to be able to have agency over toggling the music on or off.
    - As a user, I want to be able to see game instructions before starting the game.
+   - As a user, I want to be able to learn about the Ancient Rome.
    - As a user, I want to be able to track my score performance while playing the game.
    - As a user, I want to be able to track which question out of the total number of questions I am on.
    - As a user, I want to be able to track how much time I have left to complete all questions.
    - As a user, I want to be able to navigate the game with clearly labelled buttons.
    - As a user, I want to be able to save my final score under my username.
    - As a user, I want to be able to display my saved final score on a leaderboard on demand.
+   - As a user, I want to be able to receive feedback whenever I get an answer right or wrong.

 ---